MJay2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1. 1-confused_smiley is a script that displays a confused smiley "(Ôo)'
 2. 2-hellofile displays the content of the /etc/passwd file.
 3. 3-twofiles displays the content of /etc/passwd and /etc/hosts
+4. 4-lastlines displays the last 10 lines of /etc/passwd